-We're delighted you've booked a group visit to Hardy's Cottage.
+We're delighted you've booked, or are thinking about booking a group visit to Hardy's Cottage.
 Here's all the pre-visit information you need to ensure you have a fantastic time here.

 Help us help you

-Due to the size of Hardy's Cottage, we ask that all groups of more than 8 give us advance notice, so that we can cater for your group.
-To book a group visit, please ring 01305 262366 to discuss your visit with a member of staff, or email us.
+Due to the small size of Hardy's Cottage, we ask that all groups of more than 8 provide us with advance notice, so that we can make sure we can cater for your group.
+To book a group visit, please email us.

 In order to ensure that your visit is as enjoyable as possible, it would be helpful if you could answer the following questions:

-- The time of your arrival and approximately how long you intend to stay at the cottage (we recommend an hour and half for groups of up to 16, including the walk from your drop off point.)
-Please ring us to discuss groups of over 16, on 01305 262366.
+- The planned time of your arrival and approximately how long you hope to stay at the cottage (we recommend an hour and half for groups of up to 16, including the walk from your drop-off point.)
+Please ring us to discuss groups over 16.

-- If you’d like us to provide a member of staff to give a short talk to your group, you could suggest what you would like the talk to focus on.
-For example, is your group studying a particular Hardy novel, sequence of poems or specific Hardy themes?
-Is your group interested in a particular aspect of Hardy, such as his early life or the cottage itself?
+- If you’d like us to provide a short talk to your group (charges apply, see below), please suggest what you would like the talk to focus on, for example, is your group studying a particular Hardy novel, sequence of poems or specific Hardy themes?
+Is your group interested in a particular aspect such as Hardy's early life or the cottage itself?

 For your information

-National Trust members free.
+National Trust members are free.
 This does not affect other group members’ group rate.

 Please report to the Visitor Centre on arrival.